Space Telescope Science Institute: Science data processing

 Science data from HST arrive at the STScI a few hours after being downlinked from TDRSS and subsequently passing through a data capture facility at NASA's Goddard Space Flight Center.
 Once at STScI, the data are processed by a series of computer algorithms that convert its format into an internationally accepted standard (known as FITS: Flexible Image Transport System), correct for missing data, and perform final calibration of the data by removing instrumental artifacts.
 The calibration steps are different for each HST instrument, but as a general rule they include cosmic ray removal, correction for instrument/detector non-uniformities, flux calibration, and application of world coordinate system information (which tells the user precisely where on the sky the detector was pointed).
-The calibrations applied are the best available at the time the data pass through the pipeline.
+The calibrations applied are the best available at the time the data passes through the pipeline.
 The STScI is working with instrument developers to define similar processes for Kepler and JWST data.